Current research projects

 The major contribution of my dissertation is to provide — irrespective of any particular account of explanation — a thorough basic analysis of knowledge-why, as well as an analysis of features which knowledge-why possesses or could possess despite being of the same kind as the commonly discussed knowing that p.
 The dissertation comprises seven chapters.
 In the first chapter, I explain a rationale for the lacuna of a detailed analysis of knowledge-why, and I argue for the relevance of closing this gap.
 In the second chapter, I provide a basic analysis of the content of knowing why.
 Based on standard analyses of so-called knowledge-wh, I analyze the content of knowledge-why in terms of direct answers to the so-called embedded why-question.
 I propose that an answer to such a question should be construed as an explanatory proposition.
 This is, at its minimum, a proposition q for which it holds that an explanatorily relevant dependency between the p-phenomenon and the q-phenomenon obtains.
 I then show that explanatory propositions that figure into the content of knowledge-why must relate the p-phenomenon and the q-phenomenon.
 A paradigmatic example of such a proposition is a (p because q) proposition.
 However, I argue that not all answers to why-questions need to fit this form.
 In the third chapter, I make the case for the claim that (p because q) knowledge can come apart from knowledge of facts or principles that establish the explanatory connections between the p-phenomenon and the q-phenomenon.
 Based on this argument, I propose and defend a distinction between shallow knowledge-why and non-shallow knowledge-why.
 In the fourth chapter, I rebut the claim that knowledge-why is inherently contrastive by rebutting the claim that why-questions are inherently contrastive.
 In the fifth chapter, I am concerned with the claim that knowledge-why is gradable even if we take for granted that knowledge-why qua knowledge is not gradable.
 I first reject the claim that ‘know why’ is a gradable term.
 Then, I argue that the kind of gradability which knowledge-why possesses is akin to degrees of abilities.
 The quality of knowledge-why is gradable; the quality of its content can be graded in regard to both quantitative and qualitative differences.
 In the sixth chapter, I address a challenge to an account of knowledge-why in regard to factivity.
 This is the challenge raised by purportedly correct explanations based on idealized models that cannot be de-idealized.
 The result of my analysis is that explanations based on such models do not contain the idealizations involved in the respective models’ propositional content.
 In the seventh and last chapter, I summarize the results of my thesis, and I point to a utility of an account of knowledge-why, namely to being better able to capture whether, and if so, how precisely understanding why p and knowing why p differ.

-October 2015 until the end of March 2016 I spent at NYU in the research center “Varieties of Understanding” under the supervision of Michael Strevens and Catherine Elgin in order to deepen my studies.
+From May 2014 until March 2018, I worked on this project as a predoctoral researcher on the Volkswagen Foundation project “A study in explanatory power”.
+Moreover, from October 2015 until the end of March 2016, I did research at NYU in the research center “Varieties of Understanding” under the supervision of Michael Strevens and Catherine Elgin in order to deepen my studies.
 April & May 2017 I did research at the University of Edinburgh under the supervision of Duncan Pritchard.

 Research on the formal semantics of multi-modal utterances together with Hannes Rieser and Florian Hahn (2011-2017)